Smoothing transactions across partners and platforms

 • screen recordings

 I was responsible for screening and recruiting participants in my region.
-Throughout the three-week study, I engaged with the participants to keep participants motivated, give feedback, ask clarifying questions, and provide positive reinforcement when they submitted diary entries.
+Throughout the three-week study, I engaged with the participants to keep them motivated, give feedback, ask clarifying questions, and provide positive reinforcement when they submitted diary entries.

 Findings & recommendations